 How to protect your computer against ransomware (like WannaCry):

 - Don’t open e-mail attachments from unknown and suspicious senders.
 It is this way that blackmail viruses get to the PC most often.

 - Update your operating system regularly.
-Extortionary virus can infiltrate your computer even through a security crack in an operating system or other program.
+The extortionary virus can infiltrate your computer even through a security crack in an operating system or other programs.

 - It is also necessary to regularly update the antivirus program or other security applications.

-- Unsupported programs and operating systems is Increased risk.
+- Unsupported programs and operating systems are an Increased risk.
 The threat of infection, for example, in Windows XP is many times higher than in recent versions of this operating system.

 - Backup your data regularly.
 In case your computer will be infected, it’s easy to reinstall it and load your fresh backup.
 The media or external drives on which the backup data will be stored should not be permanently connected to the PC.

 Updated 15.5.2017, 12:40 :